braubar/braubar-pi/docs/structure.md

-# Structure
+# Projekt Structure

-Generally braubar is divided into three parts:
+Generally Braubar is divided into three parts:

 - **braubar-pi**: Controling and displaying information on a Raspberry Pi
 - **braubar-temp**: Temperature sensor that sends temperature values via UDP on Port 50505